anoma/nspec/docs/arch/node/engines/local_time_series_storage_behaviour.juvix.md

 Delete data from the time series database.

 State update
-: Updates the database by removing specified time series data.
+: Updates the database by removing specified time series data, if successful.

 Messages to be sent
 : A `DeleteDataTSStorageDBResponse` message indicating success/failure.